Definition of Critical Thinking Skills

 There are four types of “thinking skills”: convergent or analytical thinking, divergent thinking, critical thinking and creative thinking.
 We use these skills to help us understand the world around us, think critically, solve problems, make logical choices and develop our own values and beliefs.

 Convergent thinking is the process of coming up with the best answer to a question using our memory, resources around us, or logic.

 This thinking skill does not require significant creativity or lateral thinking strategies.
+It is not the best for solving problems that are complex or require thinking out of the box.
 Instead, it uses very straightforward thought processes.
 A convergent thinker simply needs to apply already established procedures and memory recall to reach the ‘correct’ answer.